Skip to main content

 Northwestern is committed to enforcing our rules transparently.
 Importantly, enforcement fits the nature and severity of the violation.
 We have made a number of changes to enable us to effectively promote the safety of our students and the following of our rules and policies.
 We have hired additional police who, together with our existing officers, are empowered by the state to arrest people who trespass or otherwise violate the law.
 We also have enhanced our private security force and our relationships with outside law enforcement agencies.

 In addition, Northwestern has changed some of our enforcement practices.
 For example, the process to investigate and administer the rules has been streamlined, without sacrificing due process.
-In addition, the University now has the ability to bring its own complaints when it receives sufficient information of violations, even when there is no one willing or able to file an official complaint.
+The University now has the ability to bring its own complaints when it receives sufficient information of violations, even when thereis no one willing or able to file an official complaint.
 Finally, Northwestern’s Office of Civil Rights and Title IX Compliance will provide data on complaints that allege antisemitism in its annual report.

-As of March, there has been a significant decrease in reports of discrimination or harassment based on antisemitism or shared Jewish ancestry at Northwestern compared with the same period last academic year.
-The decrease has been even more dramatic this calendar year, with five reports of discrimination or harassment based on antisemitism or shared Jewish ancestry through the first three months.
-The graph below provides the pattern of complaints month-by-month.
+As of July 2025, there continues to be a significant decrease in reports of discrimination or harassment based on antisemitism or shared Jewish ancestry at Northwestern compared with the same period last academic year.
+The graph on page four provides the pattern of reports month by month.

-In addition to investigations of reports of antisemitism, this academic year, the Office of Community Standards resolved 15 cases related to student activism.
-Eleven students were found responsible for violating portions of our Demonstration and/or Display Policies with sanctions ranging from warnings up to and including three academic quarters of disciplinary probation.
+In addition to the above-mentioned cases, this academic year, the Office of Community Standards resolved 16 cases involving alleged violations of the Demonstration and/or Display policies.
+Eleven students and one student organization were found responsible for violating portions of our Student Code of Conduct including the Demonstration and/or Display policies.
+Sanctions were imposed ranging from warnings up to and includingdisciplinary probation lasting three academic quarters.
 In addition, one staff member was terminated for violations of the staff policies.

 Accountability